 Apologies for Absence

-Apologies for absence were received from Councillors Maskell and Renshaw.
+Apologies for absence were received from Councillor Whitehead.

-RESOLVED that the minutes of the meeting held on 7 March 2023 (circulated previously) be approved as a correct record and signed by the Chair subject to the correction of the website referred to by the Chair being https://www.safeplaces.org.uk
+RESOLVED that the minutes of the meeting held on 4 July 2023 (circulated previously) be approved as a correct record and signed by the Chair subject to the correction of the website referred to by the Chair being https://www.safeplaces.org.uk

 Declarations of Interests